SirBuitrago/FSJS-TechDegree-Project4-OOPGameShowApp/README.md

 # TechDegree-Project4-OOPGameShowApp

+Project 4 of the Full Stack JavaScript Tech Degree.

 Game Show Application:

 Browser-based, word guessing game: "Phrase Hunter."
 I used JavaScript and OOP (Object-Oriented Programming) to create and select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.